aascedu/IoT/tools/HOST.md

 I made this file to keep track of the cmds or ways to create the host that will have Vagrant installed.

+Create the QEMU image :
+`qemu-img create -f qcow2 iot-vm.qcow2 60G`

-I will create the host with QEMU :
+Then the host with QEMU :
 ```
   qemu-system-x86_64 \
   -enable-kvm \